James Reubin Tabor

 - Died August 22, 1953 in Sacramento, CA USA

 Third baseman Jim Tabor of the Boston Red Sox came to majors as one of baseball's brightest infield prospects.
 He had been a student at the University of Alabama before signing with the Red Sox.
-Playing for Little Rock, Tabor hit a robust .295.
+Playing for the Little Rock Travelers in 1937, Tabor hit a robust .295.
 He also drove in 95 runs.
 Jim hit his first professional home run in his first exhibition game.
-It was a Grand Slam off of Cleveland’s Bob Feller.
+It was a grand slam off the Cleveland Indians' Bob Feller.

-By August of his second season (1938), Tabor had reached the majors with the Boston Red Sox.
-In a July 4, 1939 twin bill with the Philadelphia Athletics, Jim hit four homeruns.
+By August of his second season (1938), Tabor had reached the majors with the Red Sox.
+In a July 4, 1939 twin bill with the Philadelphia Athletics, Jim hit four home runs.
 Three of these were in the second game and two of them were grand slams, (one of which was inside the park).
 On that day, Jim drove in 11 runs.

 Playing for the lowly Phils, at the age of 29, Tabor should have had some more years to play, but his best years were behind him.
 His war experience may have taken a toll on his skills as it did other returning vets.
 Tabor also had a reputation for being a heavy drinker before going into the Army.
 After two seasons, Jim was consigned to the minors where he continued to play for a number of years.